Published: October 23, 2024 · Last reviewed: May 1, 2026

 Why Cybersecurity Is No Longer Optional

 In today’s interconnected world, over 68% of medical devices are network-connected, introducing new avenues for potential cyber threats.
 From ransomware attacks to device-specific vulnerabilities, the risks are real and growing.
-A single security lapse can jeopardize patient safety, disrupt critical medical services, and derail the path to FDA approval.
+A single security lapse can jeopardize patient safety, disrupt critical medical services, and derail the path to FDA clearance.
 Ensuring robust cybersecurity is not just a regulatory requirement; it’s a commitment to patient safety and market success.

 The Evolving FDA Landscape